-Participants are expected to communicate with partners at least twice each semester, by sharing projects on a private blog and responding to what your partners have posted.
+New Mexico participants are expected to communicate with out-of-state partners at least twice each semester, by sharing projects on a private blog and responding to what your partners have posted.
 Through sharing our writing and creative projects about rivers or our watersheds, we integrate science, social studies, and 21st-Century learning skills, all correlated to U.S. Common Core Standards.

-Teachers in other parts of the world are welcome use our curriculum for reference, to enhance your existing curriculum, or as a complete program that explores rivers, watersheds, stormwater, water quality, drinking water, wastewater, agriculture, ecology, and conservation.
+Teachers in other parts of the world are welcome to use our curriculum for reference, to enhance your existing curriculum, or as a complete program that explores rivers, watersheds, stormwater, water quality, drinking water, wastewater, agriculture, ecology, and conservation.

 - Partnership matching

 - Curriculum resources

-– Sharing website and user accounts for your class
+- Kidblog website access and user accounts for your class

 - Training on how to use the blog technology

 - Technical support throughout the school year